Rotating Savings and Credit Associations (ROSCAs) are arrangements that allow friends to save together and withdraw lump sums from the scheme.

 ROSCAs are unregulated, relying on trust.
 The Money Advice Service says “those who use [ROSCAs] say they encourage savings and allow people without bank accounts access to credit.”

-They have different names around the world, including tanda in South America, hui in China, susu in West Africa and pardner (also known as partnerhand, partner or pardna) in the Caribbean.
+They have different names around the world, including tanda in South America, hui in China, susu in West Africa, and pardner (also known as partnerhand, partner or pardna) in the Caribbean.
+Chits in India are quite similar.

 In her book “The Unbanking of America”, Lisa Servon described tandas in New York as “borrowing and saving under the radar“.
 This BBC article looks at tandas: The ‘banker ladies’ saving friends from debt.